 While cod liver oil is a type of fish oil, people usually use the term “fish oil” to refer to fattier fish oils, such as those from tuna and mackerel.

 Not all research supports these potential benefits, though.

-Omega-3 supplements, including fish oil, may also:
+Omega-3 supplements, including fish oil,

 - help manage symptoms of rheumatoid arthritis